wellcomecollection/wellcomecollection.org/docs/feature-toggles.md

 # Feature toggles
 We use feature toggles to develop and release features and code early.

-We have different release strategies dependant in what phase a feature is in, or what we are trying to achieve.
+We have different release strategies dependant on what phase a feature is in, or what we are trying to achieve.

 We use the open source [Unleash](https://github.com/Unleash/unleash) to manage